mdmasum-shuvo/sleep_tracker/README.md

 * Observable state LiveData variables to trigger navigation

-## Working with the Course Code

-Here are the basic steps for working with and completing exercises in the repo.

-The basic steps are:

-1. Clone the repo.
-2. Check out the branch corresponding to the step you want to attempt.
-3. Find and complete the TODOs.
-4. Optionally commit your code changes.
-5. Compare your code with the solution.
-6. Repeat steps 2-5 until you've gone trough all the steps to complete the toy app.

 ## Report Issues
 Notice any issues with a repository?
 Please file a github issue in the repository.